DTJF/cmakefbc/_Usage.md

 CMake scans dependency trees for source files, but only for native languages (C, C++, RC, ASM, Fortran and Java).
 This is a useful feature since an object file only gets re-build when one of the related source files changed.
-This package provides an external solution for this feature.
-Therefor, and in contrast to the CMake documentation, only the compilable source files (*.bas) gets specified in an `ADD_EXECUTABLE` or `ADD_LIBRARY` command.
-A further command builds the dependency trees later for all source files of that target (it also work for `ADD_CUSTOM_TARGTET` command):
+Since FB isn't a native language, this package has to provide an external solution for this feature.
+Therefor, and in contrast to the CMake documentation, only the compilable source files (*.bas) gets specified in an `ADD_EXECUTABLE` or `ADD_LIBRARY` command (it also works for the `ADD_CUSTOM_TARGTET` command).
+The command `ADD_Fbc_SRC_DEPS` builds the dependency trees later for all source files of that target:

 ~~~{.cmake}
 # declare the required CMake version (optional)